Ian Johnson (writer): Early life and education

+Career

-Born in Montreal, Quebec, Canada, Johnson is a naturalized United States citizen who lived in Beijing, China, for more than twenty years.
-He attended Chamberlain High School in Tampa, Florida.
-He first visited China as a student in 1984 and later studied Chinese in Taiwan.
-From 1994 to 1997 he worked in Beijing for The Baltimore Sun and from 1997 to 2001 for The Wall Street Journal.
-After working in Berlin, Germany, for nearly eight years he returned to China in 2009.
+From 1994 to 1997, Johnson worked in Beijing for The Baltimore Sun and from 1997 to 2001 for The Wall Street Journal.
+After working in Berlin, Germany for nearly eight years he returned to China in 2009.

 In 2004, Johnson published Wild Grass: Three Stories of Change in Modern China (Pantheon) on grassroots efforts to form civil society.
 It was later released in paperback and has been translated into several languages.